 06 of 08

-Don't forget about native plants as a great companion alternative for roses.
-They are already primed to grow in your area, and shrug off tough conditions like clay soil and drought conditions.
+Don't forget about plants that are native to North America as a great companion alternative for roses.
 Coneflowers have enjoyed an explosion in breeding in recent years, so in addition to pink flowering favorites like 'Magnus,' you can complement your roses with electric orange 'Hot Papaya' or the golden blooms of 'Sandy Yellow.'
+Purple coneflowers, or Echinacea purpurea, are the most popular variety.

 07 of 08